-Stages System Stages Example This is gentle reminder Standing next to a child, pausing mid-sentence, gently handing them a book, or placing a hand on the table are all examples of a nudge to encourage positive behaviour.
+Stages System Example Standing next to a child, pausing mid-sentence, gently handing them a book, or placing a hand on the table are all examples of a nudge to encourage positive behaviour.
 It may also be a verbal nudge.
 For example, 'Let's see eyes on me and ready to learn like this morning.'
-2. Reminder A direct reminder of expected behaviour 'I notice that you're talking when I'm talking.
+'I notice that you're talking when I'm talking.
 This is a reminder that we need to be ready and respectful.
 Please listen and stop talking.
 Thank you.'
-3. Caution - W1 A caution to either follow an instruction or discuss behaviour W1 moved from the green zone into the yellow zone, the child has a chance to correct their behavior and move back to the green zone without further discussion.
+W1 moved from the green zone into the yellow zone, the child has a chance to correct their behavior and move back to the green zone without further discussion.
 If a child repeatedly receives W1's then this is to be addressed by the class teacher and phase lead.
 'I notice you have chosen to keep talking and not to do your work.
 This is a warning.'
 Do you remember that yesterday you were completely focused and did brilliantly in our English lesson?
 That is what I need to see today.
-If you continue to choose to break the rules by , you will need to stay with me during your break or lunch time to discuss."
+If you continue to choose to break the rules by , you will need to stay